 Before you wrap up your initial engagement with your nonprofit consultant, work together to develop documentation for all of the processes you’ve established.
 That way, you’ll have written documentation and resources to reference when questions or challenges arise.

 Partnering with a knowledgeable nonprofit technology consultant can help your nonprofit with much more than just the technical aspects of software implementation.
 Your consultant can be your educator, advocate, and expert resource in almost every aspect of your technology strategy.

 For more on nonprofit technology, check out these additional resources:

 - Raiser’s Edge vs. Salesforce for Nonprofits.
 Not sure if you should search for a Blackbaud partner or a Salesforce consultant?
 Read our comprehensive review of both software solutions to get a better understanding of how these systems can impact your nonprofit.

 - Blackbaud CRM: 5 Essentials to Know Before Implementation.
-If Blackbaud’s enterprise-level CRM solution has caught your eye, make sure you’re prepared to implement this powerful tool.
-Our guide can walk you through the basics of Blackbaud CRM (and much more) so you get started on the right foot.
+If you are considering investing in Blackbaud’s enterprise-level CRM solution, learn what steps your nonprofit will need before implementation.
+Our guide can walk you through the basics of Blackbaud CRM.

 - Luminate Online Marketing: The Nonprofit’s Guide.
-At Team DNL, we’re experts on Blackbaud’s Luminate suite—and we want you to be too!
-Learn the ins and outs of the Luminate toolkit to find out if these products are the right ones to enhance your fundraising.
+Learn the ins and outs of Luminate Online to find out if it’s the right solution for your fundraising.